 Are you looking for great recipes to cook up in your new Instant Pot or on the fence about whether to splurge on one?
 Try these vegan Instant Pot recipes and get answers to the most common questions.

-Before we get to the vegan and vegetarian Instant Pot recipes, I wanted to address some of the most common questions I’m hearing about the Instant Pot.
+Before we get to the vegan Instant Pot recipes, I wanted to address some of the most common questions I’m hearing about the Instant Pot.

 What to Know About the Instant Pot